Chex Mix Recipe for a Crowd!

 See below if your oven runs warm – you may need to adjust your temperature.

-Keywords: the best chex mix you will ever make
+the best chex mix, ever

 Chex Mix Recipe for a Crowd!

-- Prep Time: 15
+• Prep Time: 15

-- Cook Time: 45
+• Cook Time: 45

-- Total Time: 1 hour
+• Total Time: 1 hour

 Description